intersystems-community/iris-angular-template/README.md

 # InterSystems IRIS Angular Full Stack demo and template
-This repository contains a sample application which consists of InterSystems IRIS REST API and Frontend Application which demoes a coffee-maker shop.
+This repository contains a sample application consisting of an InterSystems IRIS REST API and Angular Application.

 It demonstrates the way to communicate with InterSystes IRIS from an angular application.
-It demoes the way to develop using Docker containers.
+It demonstrates the way to develop using Docker containers.
-It demoes how to package the application in ZPM module and how to deploy it using ZPM.
+It demonstrates how to package the application in IPM module and how to deploy it using IPM.

-For more information on how to use and customize the angular template, see the [dev.md](https://github.com/isc-etchenko/iris-angular-template/blob/master/dev.md) file.
+For more information on how to use and customize this template, see [dev.md](https://github.com/intersystems-community/iris-angular-template/blob/master/dev.md).

 ## Installation
-### Docker way
+### Build and Run in Docker
 Clone the repo, run:
 ```
 set DOCKER_BUILDKIT=1